 A computer-aided design assistant or a computer-aided design technician is responsible for preparing drawings and designs for various different industries using computer programs and software.
 A company's computer-aided design assistant might also be responsible for company specifications utilizing computer design software.

 Computer-aided design assistants can find jobs in many different fields including fashion design, graphic design, drafting, computer software engineering, computer programming, desktop publishing, and textile, product, and apparel manufacturing.

 In the textile, product, and apparel manufacturing world, the influx of computer-aided design assistants and new software systems have led to growth in the industry due to Internet developments, which allow new designs and fashions to be sent expeditiously throughout the globe.
 Similarly, computer-aided design has influenced the fashion design industry positively by giving designers the ability to translate their hand-sketched designs into computer systems that allow them to make sizing and color adjustments quickly and easily.

-Some industries utilizing computer-aided design, such as graphic design, were expected to show little change in job growth from 2014-2024, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Some industries utilizing computer-aided design, such as graphic design, were expected to show slower job growth from 2018-2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Others, like fashion design, may see a slower-than-average increase in job opportunities.
 In each of these fields, as in any field utilizing technology and computers, competition is expected to grow, and more job prospects will be available to applicants with the most specialized computer and technological training.